Fiala, Wild Force Game 7 With 3-0 Victory Over Vegas - News Break

 Fiala, Wild Force Game 7 With 3-0 Victory Over Vegas

-Kevin Fiala had a goal and an assist in the third period to break open a scoreless game, and the Minnesota Wild again staved off elimination with a 3-0 victory over the Vegas Golden Knights.
+ST. PAUL, Minn.
+(AP) — Kevin Fiala had a goal and an assist in the third period to break open a scoreless game, and the Minnesota Wild again staved off elimination with a 3-0 victory over the Vegas Golden Knights.
 Cam Talbot had his second shutout of the series.
 The first round series moves back to Las Vegas for the decisive Game 7 on Friday.
 The Colorado Avalanche await in the second round.
-Ryan Hartman scored first and Nick Bjugstad tacked on the last goal in support of Talbot, who made 23 stops.kdwn.com
+Ryan Hartman scored first and Nick Bjugstad tacked on the last goal in support of Talbot, who made 23 stops.1460espnyakima.com